tan-ahmed/react-time-picker/README.md

 # `Live Link`

-URL to see in the browser https://precious-syrniki-afb146.netlify.app/
+This was timeboxed to 2-3 hours.
+Very tricky to do in such a short amount of time.